chiraggupta/ChiragGupta.com/_posts/2020-06-12-mushroom-burgers.md

 ### Serve

-I like to serve these on brioche burger buns with lettuce, mayonnaise and a dash of ketchup.
-You can use any buns and condiments but remember that these are softer than regular burgers so crusty rolls may not be a great option.
+- Toast the insides of burger buns on a pan (you can use a little butter but it's not essential).
+I prefer using brioche buns but any buns or soft rolls would do.
+One thing to note is that these are softer than regular meat patties so crusty rolls may not be a great option.
+- Serve with lettuce, mayonnaise and a dash of ketchup!

 ## Nutritional Information